R. Nicholas Burns: U.S. Foreign Service

 Burns began his Foreign Service career in Africa and the Middle East.
 He was an intern at the U.S. Embassy in Nouakchott, Mauritania, Vice Consul and Staff Assistant to the Ambassador in Cairo, Egypt, from 1983 to 1985, and then political officer at the American Consulate General in Jerusalem from 1985 to 1987, where his second daughter Elizabeth was born in 1986.
 In this position, he coordinated U.S. economic assistance to the Palestinian population in the West Bank, including East Jerusalem.

-Under President George H. W. Bush, he was director for Soviet (and then Russian after 1991) affairs.
+Under President George H. W. Bush, he was director for Soviet and then, after the collapse of the Soviet Union in 1991, Russian affairs.
 During this time, he attended all U.S.–Soviet summits and numerous other international meetings and specialized on economic assistance issues, U.S. ties with Russia and Ukraine, and relations with the Baltic countries.
-He was a member of the Department's Transition Team in 1988, and served as Staff Officer in the Department's Operations Center and Secretariat in 1987-1988.
+He was a member of the Department's Transition Team in 1988, and served as Staff Officer in the Department's Operations Center and Secretariat in 1987–1988.

 Burns served for five years (1990–1995) on the National Security Council staff at the White House.
 He was special assistant to President Bill Clinton and Senior Director for Russia, Ukraine, and Eurasia Affairs.
 He had lead responsibility in the White House for advising the president on all aspects of U.S. relations with the fifteen countries of the former Soviet Union.

 From 1995 to 1997, Burns was Spokesman of the Department of State and Acting Assistant Secretary for Public Affairs for Secretary of State Warren Christopher and Secretary Madeleine Albright.
-In this position, he gave daily press conferences on U.S. foreign policy issues, accompanied both Secretaries of State on all their foreign trips and coordinated all of the Department's public outreach programs.
+In this position, he gave daily press conferences on U.S. foreign policy issues, accompanied both Secretaries of State on all their foreign trips and coordinated all of the department's public outreach programs.

 From 1997 to 2001, Burns was the United States Ambassador to Greece.
-During his tenure as Ambassador, the U.S. expanded its military and law enforcement cooperation with Greece, strengthened their partnership in the Balkans, increased trade and investment and people-to-people programs.
+During his tenure as Ambassador, the U.S. expanded its military and law enforcement cooperation with Greece, strengthened their partnership in the Balkans, and increased trade investment and people-to-people programs.

 Burns supported the 2003 invasion of Iraq.
 Prior to his final assignment, Burns was the United States Permanent Representative to the North Atlantic Treaty Organization.
-As Ambassador to NATO, he headed the combined State-Defense Department U.S. Mission to NATO at a time when the Alliance committed to new missions in Iraq, Afghanistan and the global war against terrorism, and accepted seven new members.
+As Ambassador to NATO, he headed the combined State-Defense Department U.S. Mission to NATO at a time when the Alliance committed to new missions in Iraq, Afghanistan and the Global War Against Terrorism, and accepted seven new members.

 On January 18, 2008, Burns announced his retirement from the Foreign Service effective March 2008.
 The reason cited was to go back to family concerns and to pursue other opportunities outside of government.
 A White House press statement stated that Burns would continue to serve in an advisory capacity as the United States Special Envoy in finalizing the United States-India Peaceful Atomic Energy Cooperation Act.